 - Add the brussel sprouts and reduce heat to low.

 - When water is gone, turn off the heat, fluff the quinoa and sprouts with a fork, and let simmer for another 10 minutes.

 - Slice off the stem end of the endives, cut a cone shape deep from the stem end and gently separate the leaves.

-- In a big salad bowl toss the quinoa, brussels sprouts, belgian endives, grapes and cranberries.
+- In a big salad bowl toss the quinoa, belgian endives, grapes and cranberries.

 - In a small bowl, whisk the vinaigrette ingredients together until well mixed.
 Pour the dressing over the salad and mix well.

 - Serve immediately while still warm.

 - 1,34oz | 38g brussels sprouts - Fructan - recipe calls for same dose

 - 7,5oz | 215g cranberries* - Fructan - recipe calls for 1/3.